IlyaSemenov/git-telegram-bot/docs/deploy-aws-lambda.md

 # Deploying to AWS Lambda

-This guide explains how to deploy the GitHub-Telegram Bot to AWS Lambda using the AWS CLI.
+This guide explains how to deploy the Git-Telegram Bot to AWS Lambda using the AWS CLI.

 ## Prerequisites